databendlabs/databend/README.md

 Databend is released under a combination of two licenses: the [Apache License 2.0](licenses/Apache-2.0.txt) and the [Elastic License 2.0](licenses/Elastic.txt).
 Read the [LICENSE](LICENSE) file for more details.

-When contributing to a Databend feature, you can find the relevant license header in each file.
+When contributing to Databend, you can find the relevant license header in each file.

 ## Acknowledgement